Do meditation apps work?

-The supposed purpose of meditation apps is to replace traditional meditation and to make it easier to meditate.
-The idea is that you are given a vocal guide who leads you through guided meditations by instructing you of what to think about and what to focus on.
-For instance, you’ll be told to focus on your breath moving through your body, or to think about something relaxing like a beautiful beach.
+When you use a meditation app you listen to a vocal guide lead you through meditation.
+For instance, you’ll be told to focus on your breath moving through your body.
+Or to think about something relaxing like a beautiful beach.
 This type of meditation is the core element of apps like Calm and Headspace.

 Most meditation apps ask you to listen to someone’s voice while you meditate.
 Unfortunately, this is at odds with the actual science of meditation.

 I’d like to explain why, and to do so I need to explain the principles of meditation.